 Period: Mid Century Modern

-Credit Line: Gift of Geitel Winakor.
-In the Permanent Collection, University Museums, Iowa State University, Ames, Iowa.
+Credit Line: Gift of M. Burton Drexler.
+In the permanent collection, Brunnier Art Museum, University Museums, Iowa State University, Ames, Iowa.